-The Sheffield College, one of our Access Centres, is also a member of the Skills and Education Group.
+The Sheffield College, one of our Access Providers, is also a member of the Skills and Education Group.
 Recently, a learner who studied the Access to Higher Education Diploma in Business at the College was awarded a grant from the Foundation.
 This student (who would prefer to remain anonymous) has an inspiring story to tell.

 However, due to his asylum status, he is not currently eligible for funding to support him at college.
 The money he has received from the Foundation will therefore support him as he completes his higher education and pursues his career ambitions.

 The student got in touch with us to tell us more about his learning journey and aims for the future.

 Can you tell us about your learning journey so far?

 Before I came to the UK, I was living in Germany and had B2 in German language proficiency, but I did not have the opportunity to attend university due to the German government’s strict policies regarding asylum seekers.
 So I came to the UK via Belgium.